jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-03-solution-design.md

 ## 2.3.1 | Overview

-In this chapter, I want to give a broad overview and a description of the building blocks of a business intelligence solution and how they are integrated with each other.
+In this chapter, I want to give a broad overview and a description of the building blocks of a business intelligence (BI) solution and how they are integrated with each other.

 To make it less theoretical, I will always give an example of how a certain element of the solution is implemented with Power BI.
 However please note, all these components are relevant for any BI & analytics solution, independent of the specific software used.